houshuang/blog/content/posts/2009-03-12-links-from-the-talk-open-education-around-the-world.md

 title: Links from the talk Open education around the world
 created_at: Thu, 12 Mar 2009 19:29:33 +0000
 kind: article
-tags: events, open-education, p2pU, personal
+tags:
+  - events
+  - open-education
+  - p2pU
+  - personal
 ---

 I gave a presentation at [OISE Education